 Brightline has taken a completely different approach to what makes up a good flight bag.
 Knowing that not everything has to go with us on every flight, they've devised a modular system that enables a flight bag to grow or shrink as needed.

 Alternatively, the two end caps can be zipped together to form a wafer-thin bag when your kit is at a minimum.
-You can also buy them pre-configured as the BO Slim, B2 Compute, B4 Swift, B7 Flight and B18 Hangar, where the number indicates the total storage width of the centre sections.
-A clip-in handle and shoulder strap connect to the centre section.
+You can also buy them pre-configured as the BO Slim, B2 Compute, B4 Swift, B7 Flight and B18 Hangar, where the number indicates the total storage width of the center sections.
+A clip-in handle and shoulder strap connect to the center section.
 The bags are made from flexible nylon and held together by a strong zipper system.

 With five different sizes of interchangeable modules available, a front and rear end cap and a collection of four interchangeable external pockets, pilots can create a customized bag that is the appropriate size and has the exact functionality desired, according to the needs for a particular flight.